Ireh Iyioha, PhD

 Public Speaking & Other Honours

-Dr. Iyioha has served as the Jack and Mae Nathanson Visiting Fellow at Osgoode Hall Law School, York University, Visiting Scholar at the Faculty of Law, University of Toronto, Visiting Academic at the John Dossetor Health Ethics Centre, Faculty of Medicine and Dentistry, University of Alberta, a Fellow of the Canadian Institutes of Health Research Program in Health Law and Policy, and Liu Scholar at the UBC Liu Institute for Global Issues.
-An engaging speaker and mentor, she has spoken on diverse issues (including those affecting women and children) across North America and in Western and Eastern Europe.
+Currently a Visiting Scholar in Philosophy at Harvard University (Spring Semester, 2023), Dr. Iyioha has served as the Jack and Mae Nathanson Visiting Fellow at Osgoode Hall Law School, York University, Visiting Scholar at the Faculty of Law, University of Toronto, Visiting Academic at the John Dossetor Health Ethics Centre, Faculty of Medicine and Dentistry, University of Alberta, a Fellow of the Canadian Institutes of Health Research Program in Health Law and Policy, and Liu Scholar at the UBC Liu Institute for Global Issues.
+An engaging speaker and mentor, she has spoken extensively on diverse issues (including those affecting women and children) across North America and in Western and Eastern Europe.
 She holds law degrees from the University of Benin (LLB with Highest Honours), the University of Toronto (LLM), and the University of British Columbia, Canada (PhD).